Avoiding Utility Shutoffs in New Jersey

 - Weatherization Assistance Program - is a federally funded program.
 It enables low-income families to permanently reduce their energy bills by making their homes more energy efficient.
 The income limits are the same as LIHEAP.
 In fact there is a multi-purpose application form for LIHEAP, Weatherization and USF.
 The program is administered on the local level by various community action agencies under the auspices of the Department of Community Affairs.
 The state weatherization office phone number is 866-551-7165 or call your local weatherization agency.

 - Comfort Partners - is a state funded program designed to improve energy affordability for income eligible households.
-Eligibility requirements include: a household with significant electric use, income within 175% of the Federal Poverty Index or receiving USF, Lifeline, or Pharmaceutical Assistance to the Aged and Disabled (PAAD).
+Eligibility requirements include: a household with significant energy use, income within 175% of the Federal Poverty Index or receiving USF, Lifeline, or Pharmaceutical Assistance to the Aged and Disabled (PAAD).
 Participants receive installation of cost effective energy efficiency measures for their home plus personalized energy education and counseling.
 New Jersey Comfort Partners phone number is 888-773-8326.

 - New Jersey Clean Energy Program administered by the New Jersey Board of Public Utilities, offers financial incentives, programs and services to New Jersey residents, business owners and local governments to help them save energy, money and the environment.
 It promotes increased energy efficiency and the use of clean, renewable sources of energy.
 For more information call 866-NJ-SMART (866-657-6278).